cuboulder-MSD/digColl_aerialPhotographsCO/README.md

 Origin of the Landmark listed, generally USGS Geographic Names Information System (GNIS).

 ### Center Point Latitude
-Latitude of the center point of the photograph.
+Latitude of the center point of the photograph, established by visual inspection of the resource and comparing it to the topoView map interface provided by the USGS.

 ### Center Point Longitude
-Longitude of the center point of the photograph.
+Longitude of the center point of the photograph, established by visual inspection of the resource and comparing it to the topoView map interface provided by the USGS.

 ### Physical Item Location
 Location of the physical photograph where it is stored at the University of Colorado Boulder.

 ### Rights
-After 2020-07: statements are from Rightsstatements.org.
-These are in the same spirit as the earlier statements.
+Rights or access information for the use of the photographs.

 ## Resources